obsidian-tasks-group/obsidian-tasks/docs/Advanced/SQL Searches/SQL Examples.md

 ## Filtering on Tags

+This will return all the tasks with `#wf` in the tags.

 ````text
 ```tasks-sql
-WHERE '#MindCare' IN tags
+WHERE '#wf' IN tags
 ```
 ````

 ---

-## All open tasks that are due today
+## All open tasks that are due today and marked at important as the status

+This will match a task like below assuming todays dat is 2023-10-11.

+- [!] #task Important Task 📅 2023-10-11

 ````text
 ```tasks-sql